zenfish/muzak/README.md

 ### Install/requirements

-It's fairly reliant on the mingus music package.
-You can install via -
+You can install the basic requirements via -
 ```
     pip3 install -r requirements.txt
 ```